seemueller-io/juniper-graphql-worker/README.md

     - `context.rs` - GraphQL context setup
     - `database.rs` - Database connection and operations
     - `models.rs` - GraphQL object and input type definitions
-    - `schema.rs` - GraphQL schema with queries and mutations
+    - `schema.rs` - GraphQL schema with queries, mutations, and subscriptions

 ## API Example

 This GraphQL API implements a Star Wars-themed data model.
+Queries and mutations are available at the `/graphql` endpoint, and subscriptions are available at the `/subscriptions` endpoint.

 Here's an example query:

 ```graphql
 query {